nataliatam/summer-reu/README.md

 the coordinates of the land we're examining, and the radius of the wireless cells' reach.
-The output of the program is a suggested list of where to place cells to ensure coverage for each UE while also creating shared paths of wireless cells to minimize supposed future costs.
+The output of the program is a suggested list of where to place cells to ensure coverage for each UE while also creating shared paths of wireless cells to minimize supposed future costs, and an accompanying HTML file of a Google Map visual model.

 The program runs as such: